NikolaiShipilov/openDAQ/core/opendaq/security/doc/credential_provider_usage_scenarios.md

 - **Given** two providers registered, `FileCredentialProvider` (FilePath-only) registered before `CmdLineCredentialProvider` (all formats)
   **And** the type's default payload method is `KeyValuePairs` or `String` (not `FilePath`) **When** I use `instance.createDefaultAuthenticationConfig(typeId)` completely unmodified and call `addAuthenticatedDevice` **Then** it succeeds - `"CredentialProviderId"` defaulted to `CmdLineCredentialProvider` (the only one supporting the default method's format), not `FileCredentialProvider` just because it happened to register first.
-Worth keeping as a regression example: an earlier, unfiltered design genuinely broke this way (`demoUserNamePasswordAuthentication` failed with "the explicitly selected credential provider ... does not support the required payload format" before `"CredentialProviderId"` became live-filtered) - this scenario is what confirms it can't recur.
+Worth keeping as a standing regression guard for this exact registration order, since a provider selection that ignores format compatibility would silently pick the wrong one here.

 ### 4.2 — Selecting a non-default payload method live-refilters the provider candidates